okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 **What you need**

-* An [Okta Developer-Edition org](https://developer.okta.com/signup/).
-The OIN Wizard is only available in developer-edition orgs.
+* An [Okta Developer Edition org](https://developer.okta.com/signup/).
+The OIN Wizard is only available in Developer Edition orgs.
-* An admin user in the developer-edition org with either the Super Administrator or the Application Administrator role
+* An admin user in the Developer Edition org with either the Super Administrator or the Application Administrator role
 * A functional SSO integration based on the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
 * The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)